fwiko/bind-keylogger/README.md

 # Bind Keylogger
-### Connection handler that accepts connections and data from a client and then handles whatever data is sent over the connection allowing the user to view/interact with said data.
+### A simple keylogger application utilising socket connections within python to send keylog data retreived from clients to a centralised server.

 #### The server side has been stripped down with the CLI being removed, requiring less interaction.